ggeorgovassilis/spring-rest-invoker/README.md

 }
 ```

-If you need to post multiple objects, then just add multiple parmeters to the method but also include a ```@RequestParam``` mapping so that the invoker knows under which field names to place the generated JSON objects:
+Multiple objects can be posted through multiple method arguments, also including a ```@RequestParam``` mapping so that the invoker knows under which field names to place the generated JSON objects:

 ```java
 public interface BankService {